GluuFederation/flex/docs/admin/admin-ui/access-control.md

 # Access Control in Admin UI

 The role of the user logged-in to Gluu Flex Admin UI decides if the user will have access to a certain Admin UI's feature or not.
 After user authentication the user's role and other claims are packed in bundle of tokens (access_token, id_token and userinfo_token).
 [Cedarling](https://docs.jans.io/stable/cedarling) PDP embedded with GUI, processes the tokens and decides if the action (like Read, Write or Delete) is allowed on this resource (feature).
-The Cedarling's Token Based Access Control (TBAC) is used for managing access control in Gluu Flex Admin UI.
+The Cedarling's Token-based Access Control (TBAC) is used for managing access control in Gluu Flex Admin UI.

 ## Admin UI Features (Resources)